How to beat your competitors

 How to spot good niches: three easy techniques you can use

 • Look back at the success you have had over the past year.
-You may find that it has a theme.
+You may find a theme.
 In effect, you may have already started niching inadvertently.
 Amplify that niching by communicating it to your visitors.
 In his book “Entrepreneurship and Innovation,” Peter Drucker describes how Macy’s department store initially downplayed the growing effect of appliance sales on its profits.
 It considered the sales to be an “embarrassing success.”
-Macy’s profits rose only once it embraced appliance sales as a part of its image.
+Macy’s profits only rose once it embraced appliance sales as a part of its image.

 • Long-term relationships (eHarmony)